 Information for authors

-- Manuscripts may be submitted by email to , Law Publishing Unit.
+- Manuscripts may be submitted by email to Cate Stewart, Law Publishing Unit.
 We prefer documents in the latest version of Word.

 - All submissions are assessed by at least one academic referee with expertise in the relevant field, as well as by all members of the Sydney Law Review Editorial Board.
-The process usually takes between 8 and 12 weeks.
-Authors are notified immediately of the Board's decision.
+The process usually takes between 8 and 12 weeks, after which authors are notified of the Board's decision.
 Please be aware that there can sometimes be delays if reviews come in late.

 - Please note: Our preferred article length is between 8 000 and 12 000 words (including footnotes).
 Articles over 12 000 words in length (including footnotes) are less likely to be accepted for publication.
 Articles over 16 000 words (including footnotes) will not be considered.

 - The Sydney Law Review does not usually accept submissions originally written as an assessment (such as an Honours thesis or essays written for a coursework LLM unit) as these do not generally meet the Review’s requirements for originality and substantial contribution to legal scholarship.

 - Submissions must include an abstract of 100–200 words that clearly indicates the original contribution to legal scholarship made by the submission.

 - The author's name should appear at the beginning, under the title of the article.
 After the author's name an asterisked footnote should be added, giving the author's present position.
 Uncommon abbreviations should be explained, and footnotes numbered consecutively.
 The Sydney Law Review is committed to the use of gender-neutral language.

 - Before the High Court pieces, review essays and book reviews are generally commissioned by the Editorial Board.
 For further information or to submit a proposal for the Board's consideration, please email Cate Stewart.